X

 Advertisement

-Finance expert Larrisa Fernand’s recent post on the social media platform X (formerly Twitter), created a thread of many people sharing the pitfalls of liaoning money to friends and family, opening up a flood of stories and experience-based tips.
+Finance expert Larrisa Fernand’s recent post on the social media platform X (formerly Twitter), created a thread of many people sharing the pitfalls of loaning money to friends and family, opening up a flood of stories and experience-based tips.
 Anecdotes of broken trust, vanished friendships, and unreturned funds poured in, each offering a cautionary tale.
 From six-figure loans to small amounts, the sentiment was alike: lending money to a loved one can turn into a risky affair.

 But how should you navigate the delicate train of lending money to friends and family?
 Before we delve into this let’s take a look at how lending turned sour for a few people and what they learned from their experiences.